marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   object size, for example in functions that call ``__builtin_object_size``.
   See :ref:`object-size-checking`.

+  Note that the ``access`` attribute merely specifies how an object referenced by the pointer argument can be accessed; it does not imply that an access **will** happen.
+Also, the ``access`` attribute does not imply the attribute :gcc-attr:`nonnull` ; it may be appropriate to add both attributes at the declaration of a function that unconditionally manipulates a buffer via a pointer argument.
+See the :gcc-attr:`nonnull` attribute for more information and caveats.

 .. index:: alias function attribute

 .. gcc-attr:: alias ("target")